SSNE: Effective Node Representation for Link Prediction in Sparse Networks: SSNE for link prediction

 \subsection{Neural network model}

-Neural network is widely used to study multi-level feature representation, and the results obtained from representation learning are proved to be successfully applied in different fields.
-Herein, we use the single-hidden layer feedforward neural network model to construct high-quality and low-dimensional feature representation based on the SNHAM matrix because it is assumed to be a potential nonlinear mapping relationship between the vector representation space of SNHAM matrix and the low-dimensional feature representation space.
-In SSNE, the single-hidden layer feedforward neural network model based on the SNHAM matrix is designed to realize the calculation of co-occurrence probability matrix.
+The neural network is widely used to study multi-level feature representation, and the results obtained from representation learning are proved to be successfully applied in various fields.
+Herein, we use the single-hidden layer feedforward neural network model to construct high-quality and low-dimensional feature representation based on the SNHAM matrix.
+It is assumed to be a potential nonlinear mapping relationship between the vector representation space of the SNHAM matrix and the low-dimensional feature representation space.
+In SSNE, the single-hidden layer feedforward neural network model based on the SNHAM matrix is designed to calculate the co-occurrence probability matrix calculation.

 Specifically, for a given node $u$, we input its one-hot coding vector $X_{u}^{1 \times n}$, and map $X_{u}^{1 \times n}$ into a low-dimensional vector $R_{u}^{1 \times d}$ through the kernel $W_{1}$ and activation function $f_{1}(X)=\mathrm{X}$,